codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 {% endhighlight yaml %}

-## Migrate Argo CD Applications to Codefresh GitOps
+## Migrate Argo CD Applications to Codefresh GitOps Runtime
-The final task depending on your requirements is to migrate your Argo CD Applications to Codefresh GitOps applications.
+The final task depending on your requirements is to migrate your Argo CD Applications to a Codefresh GitOps Runtime.

-Why would you want to do this?
 Because this allows you to completely and seamlessly manage the applications in Codefresh as GitOps entities.